mimoduo/mimogear/README.md

 gulp
 ```

-Your site will open up in a browser window automatically and you're ready to get started in developing html:pug, css:sass, and javascript.
-Check out /src/ to see your shiny new development boilerplate!
+Your site will open up in a browser window automatically, gulp will begin watching your files, and browserSync will automatically reload your changes.
+Now you're ready to get started in developing html:pug, css:sass, and javascript.
+Check out /src/ to see your shiny new web development boilerplate!

 **Once you're all set, there's a heap of documentation ready for ya:**